 How consistent you can supply your customers with your herb products is critical to the success of your business.
 This is something that you need to consider before even going out to start marketing the business.
 You need to deliver on a regular and consistent basis; otherwise, your client will turn to another supplier.
 There’s a lot of competition in the herb business, so how you fulfill your promise to your customers can spell the success or failure of your business.

 Whether you are growing herbs for medicinal or food purposes, it is important to keep track of any new regulations affecting herbal products.
 With evolving technology and changes in regulations, it’s imperative to stay on top of any news in the seasoning or alternative medicine business.

 The startup costs will depend on the scale and complexity of your herbal farming business.
-A business started from your backyard will cost you equipment, soil and your seedlings, with startup costs anywhere from $500 to $2,000.
-Unless of course your backyard is 10-acres!
+A business started in your backyard will cost you equipment, soil, and your seedlings, with startup costs anywhere from $500 to $2,000.
+Unless of course, your backyard is 10-acres!
 A full-scale herb growing business can cost you as anywhere from $10,000 to $40,000 plus the cost of land.

 - Herb Society of America (HSA) herbsociety.org/

 - American Herbal Products Association (AHPA) ahpa.org/